ferdinandmwal123/README-layout.md/README.md

 ## Acknowledgements

-* Hat tip to anyone who helped bring your ptoject to life
+* Hat tip to anyone who helped bring your project to life
 * Inspiration